Transition state

 In chemistry, the transition state of a chemical reaction is a particular configuration along the reaction coordinate.
 It is defined as the state corresponding to the highest potential energy along this reaction coordinate.
-It is often marked with the double dagger ‡ symbol.
+It is often marked with the double dagger (‡) symbol.

 As an example, the transition state shown below occurs during the SN2 reaction of bromoethane with a hydroxide anion:

 The activated complex of a reaction can refer to either the transition state or to other states along the reaction coordinate between reactants and products, especially those close to the transition state.

 According to the transition state theory, once the reactants have passed through the transition state configuration, they always continue to form products.

 History of concept

 The concept of a transition state has been important in many theories of the rates at which chemical reactions occur.
-This started with the transition state theory (also referred to as the activated complex theory), which was first developed around 1935 by Eyring, Evans and Polanyi, and introduced basic concepts in chemical kinetics that are still used today.
+This started with the transition state theory (also referred to as the activated complex theory), developed independently in 1935 by Eyring, Evans and Polanyi, and introduced basic concepts in chemical kinetics that are still used today.